tapdata/tapdata/connectors/postgres-connector/src/main/resources/docs/postgres_en_US.md

 ## **Connection configuration help**
 ### **1. POSTGRESQL installation instructions**
-Please follow the instructions below to ensure that the PostgreSQL database is successfully added and used in Tapdata.
+Please follow the instructions below to ensure that the PostgreSQL database is successfully added and used in IKAS.
 ### **2. Supported version**
 PostgreSQL 9.4, 9.5, 9.6, 10.x, 11.x, 12 versions
 ### **3. CDC principle and support**